julianrojas87/inuse-iswc-2021/content/base-registries.md

 This connectivity issue currently stands as one of the main challenges, for an accurate and reliable data source description of the European railway infrastructure topology.
-For this reason we also consider an external data source, provided by the Dutch IM ProRail, which provides an additional topological description for addressing this issue limited to the region of Utrecht in The Netherlands.
+For this reason, we also consider an external data source, provided by the Dutch IM ProRail, which provides an additional topological description for addressing this issue limited to the region of Utrecht in The Netherlands.